xuxiaojian/2022-MRM-LEARN/README.md

 ### Data
   Data of two exemplar subjects (017_9990 and C08_V2) can be downloaded from [Google drive](https://drive.google.com/drive/folders/1Hv2MhHcYE9fDYJivLnNEYknkl6xj0S_z?usp=sharing).
 Once downloaded, place them into `./data`.
-The detail information of the provided data are listed below:
+The detail information of the provided data is listed below:
   - **motion/017_9990**
     - This is experimental motion-corrupted data.
 Folder only contains mGRE data.
   - **motion/C08_V2**